The asymptotic expansion of the spacetime metric at the event horizon: Introduction

 \subsubsection{Relation to earlier results}

-This paper was greatly inspired by remarkable ideas of Moncrief in \cites{M1982, M1984}.
-Moncrief's result \cite{M1982}*{Thm.\ 2} corresponds to our existence theorem Theorem \ref{thm: main existence} when $\H$ is the three-torus $T^3$ with $V$ is one of the standard coordinate vector fields with closed integral curves.
-Similarly, his result \cite{M1984}*{Thm.\ 2} corresponds to our existence theorem Theorem \ref{thm: main existence} when $\H$ is the three-sphere $S^3$ and $V$ is the generator of a fiber in the Hopf fibration

-As already explained, Moncrief does not prove any geometric uniqueness statement.
-In fact, as can be seen in the proof of Lemma \ref{le: local existence} below, Moncrief's initial data sometimes give isometric solutions.
-Heuristically, Moncrief specifies $6$ functions on the horizon, but the correct space of initial data turns out to be parametrized by only $5$ functions, see Remark \ref{rmk: function counting}.
-More precisely, we may set his initial datum $\mathring \phi$ to zero.
-All other choices of $\mathring \phi$ lead to spacetimes which are isometric to a spacetime obtained with $\mathring \phi = 0$.
+Our asymptotic expansion of the spacetime metric at the event horizon is completely analogous to the celebrated Fefferman-Graham expansion of (asymptotically) Poincar\'e-Einstein metrics at conformal infinity \cites{FG1984,FG2007}.
+The method of Fefferman and Graham is their \emph{ambient construction}, which corresponds to expanding a Lorentzian vacuum spacetime metric around a generalization of the light cone in the Minkowski spacetime.
+Our result is very similar in spirit, with the light cone replaced by the event horizon of a stationary black hole.
+However, their result is mathematically unrelated and cannot be applied in the event horizon setting.
+Parallel to our work, there has also been interesting recent developments by Holzegel-Shao \cite{HS2022}, which is based on a Fefferman-Graham type expansion at the conformal boundary of asymptotically Anti-de Sitter spacetimes.

 It is a classical topic in general relativity to show that horizons in vacuum spacetimes are Killing horizons, under weak assumptions.
-This line of argument was initiated by Hawking as the main novelty in his black hole uniqueness theorem \cites{H1972, HE1973}.
-It is now known that any bifurcate horizon in a real analytic vacuum spacetime of any dimension is necessarily a non-degenerate Killing horizon, see the work of Chru\'{s}ciel-Costa \cite{CC2008}, Moncrief-Isenberg \cite{MI2008} and Hollands-Ishibashi-Wald \cite{HIW2007}.
-In particular, no assumption on the geometry away from the event horizon is needed.
-As a parallel to this, Moncrief and Isenberg have shown that any real analytic non-degenerate (non-ergodic) compact Cauchy horizon is a Killing horizon \cites{MI1983, MI2018}.
-The analyticity assumptions in these theorems has been dropped for stationary black holes by Alexakis-Ionescu-Klainerman in \cites{AIK2010, IK2013} and for compact Cauchy horizons by the second author in \cite{P2019}, assuming constant surface gravity, based on \cites{P2018, PR2018}.
-We refer to Section \ref{sec: applications} for more details on this.
+Our results here apply to all such results, if the Killing horizon is non-degenerate.
+As mentioned above, this was initiated by Hawking as the main novelty in his black hole uniqueness theorem \cites{H1972, HE1973}.
+The analyticity assumptions in Hawking's theorem was dropped for stationary black holes by Alexakis-Ionescu-Klainerman in \cites{AIK2010}.
+See also \cites{IK2009, IK2013} and the related work in real analytic spacetimes by Chru\'{s}ciel-Costa \cite{CC2008}, Moncrief-Isenberg \cite{MI2008} and Hollands-Ishibashi-Wald \cite{HIW2007}.